What the Seahawks may do for now--and for later--to replace Richard Sherman

 “I don’t know.
 I don’t even know how to address that right now,” the coach said in the stunned aftermath of Seattle losing its three-time All-Pro cornerback to a torn Achilles tendon during Thursday night’s win at Arizona.

 When the Seahawks (6-3) host Atlanta (5-4) next Monday it will be their first game without Sherman since 2010.
-That was the season before he entered the league as Seattle’s first round draft choice.
+That was the season before he entered the league as Seattle’s fifth-round draft choice.

 The Seahawks have played 105 consecutive regular-season games, 12 more in the playoffs--including two Super Bowls and the franchise’s only NFL title--with Sherman there.
 He’s started every one of Seattle’s games at left cornerback since Oct.
 30, 2011.